LVNVoid/LVNVoid/README.md

 ---

 <div align="left">
-A **seasoned software engineer** based in Jakarta, Indonesia 🇮🇩, I'm deeply passionate about crafting **elegant and efficient solutions through code**.
+I’m a passionate and detail-oriented fresh graduate in Informatics Engineering based in South Tangerang, Indonesia, with a strong enthusiasm for crafting clean and efficient web solutions through code.

-My expertise shines in **JavaScript**, backed by a comprehensive understanding of various **frontend libraries and frameworks**.
-I genuinely thrive on navigating the ever-evolving landscape of web development with enthusiasm and dedication.
+My main focus is on JavaScript and modern frontend libraries and frameworks, where I enjoy building responsive, user-friendly interfaces and learning new technologies along the way.

-As a **fast learner** and **adaptive thinker**, I flourish in dynamic environments where innovation is the driving force.
-I'm a collaborative team player, always ready to contribute my technical prowess and value every team member's input with a humble attitude.
+As a fast learner and adaptive thinker, I thrive in dynamic environments that encourage creativity and continuous improvement.
+I value collaboration, open communication, and always aim to contribute positively to any development team I’m part of.
 </div>

 ---